MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-model-monitoring.md

 You have the flexibility to select a lookback window size for both the production data and the reference data.

 - By default, the lookback window size for production data is your monitoring frequency.
-All data collected in the monitoring period before the monitoring job runs is analyzed.
+All data collected in the monitoring period before the monitoring job runs is included in the lookback window.
 You can use the `production_data.data_window.lookback_window_size` property to adjust the rolling data window for production data.

 - By default, the lookback window for the reference data is the full dataset.
 You can use the `reference_data.data_window.lookback_window_size` property to adjust the reference lookback window size.